dperique/Kubernetes_tutorials/Preloading_container_images.md

 the new version will be a lot more predictable (e.g., faster and without having to deal with image load problems.

+NOTE: if you have time, it's probably a good idea to design your container image so that it can load and do nothing.
+This will ensure that by default it will not disturb any existing deployment.

 ## Example Scripting

 First label the Kubernetes nodes you want the image to load on.